gabeoh/CarND-P04-AdvancedLaneFinding/writeup_report.md

 | Bottom Left   | 180, 720      | 320, 720      |

-With these source and destination corner coordinates, the perspective transform matrix (and it inverse transform) is computed using `cv2.getPerspectiveTransform()` function.
+With these source and destination corner coordinates, the perspective transform matrix (and its inverse transform) is computed using `cv2.getPerspectiveTransform()` function.

 The computed transform matrix is verified on test images.